 peripheral vascular disease.

-How do I prepare for intra-aortic balloon pump therapy?
+How do I get ready for intra-aortic balloon pump therapy?

 Before your procedure, talk with your healthcare provider about all your concerns.

 They will give you detailed instructions.
 Be sure to tell your healthcare provider

 if you are pregnant or think you could be.
 Also let him or her know if you have: